npatelseamless/ghs-typeahead/src/typeahead/docs/readme.md

 This directive works with promises, meaning you can retrieve matches using the `$http` service with minimal effort.

-The typeahead directives provide several attributes:
+The ghs-typeahead directives provide several attributes:

 * `ng-model` <i class="glyphicon glyphicon-eye-open"></i>
    :